All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Alloy: What You Get

-Alloy takes a fundamentally different approach, positioning itself as a comprehensive women's health platform specializing in menopause and perimenopause management.
+Alloy takes a fundamentally different approach, positioning itself as a thorough women's health platform specializing in menopause and perimenopause management.
 Founded in 2021, Alloy recognizes that hormonal changes during midlife significantly impact weight, mood, energy, and overall quality of life.
 Their platform addresses these interconnected issues through hormone replacement therapy, lifestyle coaching, and targeted supplementation.

 The Alloy experience begins with an extensive health assessment covering menstrual history, symptom tracking, family medical history, and current concerns.
-Their medical team consists of board-certified gynecologists, endocrinologists, and menopause specialists who understand the complex interplay between hormones and metabolic health.
+Their medical team consists of board-certified gynecologists, endocrinologists, and menopause specialists who understand the complex interaction between hormones and metabolic health.
 The initial consultation typically occurs within 48-72 hours of completing the assessment.

 Alloy Pricing and Plans

 Their Premium plan reaches $349 monthly, incorporating advanced treatments like bioidentical hormone pellets, advanced metabolic testing, and personalized supplement protocols.
-Unlike many telehealth platforms, Alloy includes the cost of basic laboratory testing in their monthly fees, though more comprehensive panels may incur additional charges ranging from $100-$400.
+Unlike many telehealth platforms, Alloy includes the cost of basic laboratory testing in their monthly fees, though more thorough panels may incur additional charges ranging from $100-$400.

 Alloy's Hormone and Wellness Offerings

-Alloy's strength lies in their comprehensive hormone replacement therapy options.
+Alloy's strength lies in their thorough hormone replacement therapy options.
 They offer bioidentical estradiol in multiple formulations including patches, gels, and oral tablets.
 Progesterone options include both oral micronized progesterone and vaginal suppositories.
 For women experiencing low libido or energy, they provide testosterone therapy through creams or pellets.

 The platform also provides extensive educational resources covering nutrition during menopause, exercise protocols for hormonal health, and stress management techniques.
 Their coaching team includes registered dietitians, certified personal trainers, and mental health counselors who understand the unique challenges of midlife transitions.